Does Christmastime have you feeling more like “Bah! Humbug!” than “Merry and Bright?” Sign up now!

 Join us for our Advent study titled, “The Redemption of Scrooge.”
 Each week, the study will explore a different aspect of Charles Dickens’ classic tale, A Christmas Carol, and how it can challenge us to grow in our own lives.

-We have five opportunities for you to engage in the study:
+We have multiple opportunities for you to engage in the study:

 - Online beginning Nov.
 25 (through a private Facebook group)